-Bachelor of Science in Business Administration was awarded Center of Development by the Commission on Higher Education (CHED).
+Bachelor of Science in Business Administration was awarded Center of Development by the Commission on Higher Education (CHED) from April 1, 2016 to December 31, 2018.

-Teacher Education Program was awarded Center of Excellence by the CHED.
+Teacher Education Program was awarded Center of Excellence by the CHED until December 31, 2018.